 Getting Your Classroom Ready

 Need ideas to take your classroom to the next level?
-We’ve gathered real-life fifth grade classrooms for you to browse!
+We’ve gathered real-life 5th grade classrooms for you to browse!

 Not sure what supplies you need for your classroom?
-Don’t worry; we’ve got you covered with this list of essential fifth grade classroom supplies.
+Don’t worry, we’ve got you covered with this list of essential 5th grade classroom supplies.

 Long gone are the days of straight rows of desks lining the classroom.
 Throw out your seating chart and try one of these ideas instead.

-4. Fill your classroom library with our favorite fifth grade books.
+4. Fill your classroom library with our favorite 5th grade books

-Teaching fifth grade involves a lot of reading!
-Here are 20 of our favorites.
+Teaching 5th grade involves a lot of reading!
+Here are our favorite 5th grade books.

 Teacher planning and prep time are precious!
 It makes life a lot easier when you can purchase existing lessons, bundles, books, and pages when you’re teaching 5th grade.
-And why not support other teachers while you do it!
-Check out our favorite Teacher Pay Teachers sellers for fifth grade.
+And why not support other teachers while you do it?
+Check out our favorite Teacher Pay Teachers sellers for 5th grade.

 The First Days of School

 Make day one memorable by introducing yourself in a creative way, such as sending postcards over the summer!
-For 10 creative ideas, click here.
+Here are creative teacher introduction ideas.

-Get to know your fifth grade class and finish decorating during the first week of school with an activity that has students trace their hands and decorate with words and pictures that describe themselves.
-We love this idea which came from Teaching in Room 6.
+Get to know your 5th grade class and finish decorating during the first week of school with an activity that has students trace their hands and decorate with words and pictures that describe themselves.
+We love this idea from Teaching in Room 6.

 Print these free, downloadable posters to remind your students that kindness matters most of all.

-Here are some creative ideas from our teacher community: tech support, environmental support, organizer, textbook coordinator, sanitation engineer, librarian, substitute, chief in charge, messenger, paper passer, supply clerk, IT technician, human resources officer, administrative assistant, waste management.
+Here are some creative ideas for classroom jobs from our teacher community: tech support, environmental support, organizer, textbook coordinator, sanitation engineer, librarian, substitute, chief in charge, messenger, paper passer, supply clerk, IT technician, human resources officer, administrative assistant, waste management.
 Plus check out this big list of unique classroom jobs.

-At the beginning of the year, have the students write down their thoughts, expectations, goals, feelings, and predictions.
-Put them all in a decorated jar, seal it up, and then read them all in the last week of school!
+At the beginning of the year, have students write down their thoughts, expectations, goals, feelings, and predictions.
+Put them all in a decorated jar, seal it up, and then read them all back to them in the last week of school!

 You can check out our top 5th grade anchor charts for inspiration here.